Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 1. What is the immigration process for entrepreneurs in Germany?

-If you are a ‘third-country’ national and want to live and work in Germany there are three big bureaucratic steps in the immigration process you should be aware of:
+If you are a ‘third-country’ national and want to live and work in Germany, these are the three big bureaucratic steps:

-1. Get the right visa (Visum) that allows you to enter Germany and apply for a business residence permit.
+1. Get the right Visum (visa/entry permit) to enter Germany and apply for a business residence permit.

-2. Once you’re in Germany the next step is to apply for a residence permit (Aufenthaltstitel).
+2. Once you’re in Germany, the next step is to apply for an Aufenthaltstitel (residence permit).

-3. Then, later down the track, if you want to stay permanently you can apply for a settlement permit (Niederlassungserlaubnis).
+3. Then, later, if you want to stay permanently, you can apply for a Niederlassungserlaubnis (settlement permit).

 Here is a visual of the immigration process for entrepreneurs wanting to start businesses in Germany: